Located: Administration Building, B204

 Take the opportunity to leave your mark as a Skylander and get involved in Student Clubs and Organizations!

-The Educational Opportunity Fund (EOF) program advances college access, affordability and student success for underrepresented scholars in New Jersey.
-The EOF program was established by the New Jersey Legislature to provide support services to students who face economical and educational obstacles.
+The Educational Opportunity Fund (EOF) program advances college access, affordability, and student success for underrepresented scholars in New Jersey.
+The New Jersey Legislature established the EOF program to provide support services to students who face economic and educational obstacles.
 The program offers services that promote academic and personal excellence to assist students in reaching their full potential.
-To find out more about the EOF Program and eligibility requirements contact eof@sussex.edu, 973-300-2347, or visit D114.
+To learn more about the EOF Program and eligibility requirements, contact eof@sussex.edu, 973-300-2347, or visit D114.

 All registered students will be issued an official Sussex student email.
 The account details are emailed to the student’s personal email at the time of admission.